mnguye95/personal-blog/src/posts/forward-sms-message-to-discord-channel-using-twilio-functions.md

 ---
-title: Forward SMS Message to Discord Channel Using Twilio Functions
+title: Forward SMS Message to Discord Using Twilio
-slug: forward-sms-message-to-discord-channel-using-twilio-functions
+slug: forward-sms-message-to-discord-using-twilio
 excerpt: Forward SMS messages to any discord channel using webhooks and Twilio.
 date: 2022-09-22
-author: Michael Nguyen
+description: Receive text messages into any channel!
+Add value to your Discord server with valuable notifications to your members.
 ---

 ## Step 1: Create a Discord Channel